ZERNIPAX: A Fast and Accurate Zernike Polynomial Calculator in Python: Introduction

-In optics, Zernike polynomials are widely used to describe wavefronts in optical systems \cite{schwiegerling_representation_1995,schwiegerling_using_1997,iskander_optimal_2001, rodrigues_modeling_2019, klyce_advantages_2004}.
+In optics, Zernike polynomials are widely used to describe wavefronts in optical systems \cite{schwiegerling_representation_1995,schwiegerling_using_1997,iskander_optimal_2001, rodrigues_modeling_2019, klyce_advantages_2004, wan_analytic_2024}.
 They are particularly effective in representing aberrations in lenses and mirrors, aiding in the design and optimization of high-precision optical instruments.
 The benefits of Zernike polynomials in optics make them useful in astrophysics applications that include the analysis and simulation of telescope optics and the characterization of optical system performance \cite{gravity_collaboration_improved_2021, capalbo_three_2021, bara_zernike_2014, bara_zernike_2015}.
 They are employed to model the surface irregularities of telescope mirrors, enabling researchers to predict and mitigate the impact of these irregularities on image quality.
 Due to their orthogonality, numerical simulations making use of the spectral method to solve partial differential equations (PDEs) use Zernike polynomials as the basis functions \cite{boyd_comparing_2011}.
-Within the plasma simulations \cite{desc, hudson_non-axisymmetric_2011, qu_coordinate_2020}, Zernike polynomials are used as a spectral basis to represent the toroidal cross-section of highly complex torus geometries of stellarators and tokamaks, hence facilitate solving the PDEs describing the plasma.
+Within plasma simulations \cite{desc, hudson_non-axisymmetric_2011, qu_coordinate_2020}, Zernike polynomials are used as a spectral basis to represent the toroidal cross-section of highly complex torus geometries of stellarators and tokamaks, hence facilitating solving the PDEs describing the plasma.
+The reach of Zernike polynomials extends far beyond the few applications mentioned here, with their utility spanning a wide range of fields in science and engineering \cite{niu_zernike_2022}.